Safety and Security

 Fire Safety Equipment

-- Smoke detectors and sprinkler heads are fire safety equipment, and you are strictly prohibited from:
+- Smoke detectors and sprinkler heads are fire safety equipment, and residents are strictly prohibited from:

 - Disconnecting a detector covering.